 Intevac provides process manufacturing equipment solutions to the hard disk drive industry and high-productivity process manufacturing equipment to the photovoltaic ("PV") industry.
 Intevac also provides sensors, cameras and systems for government applications such as night vision and long-range target identification.
 Intevac's customers include manufacturers of hard disk drives and PV cells as well as the U.S. government and its agencies and contractors.
 Intevac reports two segments: Equipment and Intevac Photonics.
 During the first quarter of 2012, Intevac sold certain assets comprising its semiconductor mainframe technology.
+During the third quarter of 2012, Intevac wrote-off a promissory note receivable and a deferred profit liability related to certain thin-film PV equipment sold in a previous year due to the insolvency of the customer.
 During the first quarter of 2013, Intevac sold certain assets comprising its Raman spectroscopy instruments product line, also known as DeltaNu.
-During the first quarter of 2013, Intevac announced a global cost reduction plan and reduced its workforce by 13 percent.
+During the first quarter of 2013, Intevac also announced a cost reduction plan and reduced its workforce by 18 percent during the first half of the year.